jc3213/aria2.js/README.md

 ```
 - Requires 0.2.0~
 - Connect to aria2 `WebSocket` service
-- It will connect to `WebSocket` when you change [url](#url)
+- It will connect automatically when you set the [url](#url) property

 ### connect
 ```javascript
 aria2.disconnect();
 ```
 - Requires 0.2.0~
-- disconnect from aria2 `WebSocket` service
+- Disconnect from aria2 `WebSocket` service
-- If you disconnect manually, it will not retry for reconnection
+- It will not retry to connect, if you disconnect manually

 ### call
 ```javascript